AdamLassiter/petri-nets/README.md

 latexmk -pdf dissertation.tex
 ```

 Additionally, the project contains a short abstract submission for  SD’19: 5th Int.
 Workshop on Structures and Deduction 2019.
-To compile the abstract
+To compile the abstract:
 ```
 cd petri-nets/tex
 latexmk -pdf dortmund.tex